freecoderer/freecoderer/README.md

 </p>

 ## About Me
-I'm an aspiring IT PMO (Project Management Officer) and a generalist passionate about understanding and managing all aspects of IT ecosystems within projects.
+I'm an aspiring IT PMO (Project Management | Owner) and a generalist passionate about understanding and managing all aspects of IT ecosystems within projects.
 My journey in tech began with a deep interest in embedded systems and has since expanded to encompass a broad array of technologies and management skills.

 - 🎓 **Education**: Computer Engineering graduate from Catholic University | Exchange student at University of Skövde, Sweden
 - 🌱 **Learning Goals**: Continuously aiming to grow as a generalist who can seamlessly integrate various IT ecosystems within project management.